100 years of ski jumping continues in Westby

 The opening ceremonies closed with Morey reading “The Ski Jumpers Prayer,” a special plaque presentation honoring outgoing Westby Snowflake royalty advisers Terri and Dan Kotek for their 15 years of service and everyone singing “The Ski Jumpers Song.”

-When the competition ended on Saturday, there was the traditional long standing jump.
-Athletes who participate in the long standing jump determine their own starting position at the top of the jump before going down the “inrun.”
+When the competition ended on Saturday, there was the traditional long-standing jump.
+Athletes who participate in the long-standing jump determine their own starting position at the top of the jump before going down the “inrun.”
 The athlete who jumps the greatest distance receives money collected from spectators by Snowflake Royalty.
-This year’s winner was United States of America ski jumper, Patrick Gasienica, who came away with $1,575.
+This year’s winner was U.S. ski jumper, Patrick Gasienica, who came away with $1,575.

-There was also live music by Blue Collar 40 at the Rod & Gun Club building following Saturday’s competition.
+There was also live music by Blue Collar 40 at the Rod & Gun Club building after Saturday’s competition.

 Twenty skiers, including three from Norway, competed both Friday night and Saturday.